kogo59/Filippi_Karakoram_and_Western_Himalaya/chapters/12_chapter_XI.md

 we could imagine such a sight, it would not much resemble the Baltoro.
 No Alpine valley has the elements of anything even remotely similar to this vast roadway of ice between its precipitous walls.
-It is beyond all comparison; it differs from all Alpine scenery not merely m the scale, but in the actual form and features.
+It is beyond all comparison; it differs from all Alpine scenery not merely in the scale, but in the actual form and features.

 Our attention was drawn from the Baltoro to fix itself upon the wild rampart to